2016 World Ladies Snooker Championship

 The 2016 World Ladies Snooker Championship was a women's snooker tournament that took place at the Northern Snooker Centre in Leeds, England, from 2 to 5 April 2016.
 The event was the 2016 edition of the World Women's Snooker Championship first held in 1976.

 The event was won by Reanne Evans, who defeated defending champion Ng On-yee 6–4 in the final.

 Background

 The event was hosted at the Northern Snooker Centre, Leeds.
 Qualifying featured five groups of five or six players each with eight players qualifying for the main tournament.
 Those players met eight seeded players in the last-16 knockout round.
 After the group stage, the players not reaching the main knockout tournament competed in a parallel "Plate" tournament.
 Matches in the group stage were best-of-three-.

 The first knockout round was best-of-five-frames; the quarter-finals and semi-finals best-of-seven, and the final was played as a best-of-11 match.

-Forty-one players from thirteen different countries participated in the tournament, as listed in the table below.
+Forty-one players from thirteen countries participated in the tournament, as listed in the table below.
 Numbers in brackets show the eight seeded players.
 Although Ng On-yee was the defending champion, Reanne Evans was the highest seed.